TonySac/Ender3NG-Build/mechanical-build.md

 <img src="/assets/z_pulley.png" width="300">{: .float-right}{: .ml-3}

 At this point, the bottom frame has been assembled with each corner bracket.
 The rear Z support still needs to be attached, leadscrews inserted, and belt tensioned.
 I attached `BZA` to the rear extrusion using the T nuts.
 I bolted the Z tensioner to the right extrusion.
 While the Z belt was still loose, I inserted each of the 3 three lead screws.
-When installing the lead screws, make sure they goes through both 608 bearings but not so far that it hits the surface below.
+When installing the lead screws, make sure they go through both 608 bearings but not so far that it hits the surface below.
 Secure the lead screws using the grub screws on the 3 Z pulleys.
 The Z motor pulley may need to be adjusted so it is level with the screw pulleys.
 I waited until the mounting the bed before I tensioned and secured the Z belt to each pulley.

 Finally, I went ahead and slid the vertical 350mm 2040 extrusions in place and secured them with T nuts.
 I also placed the rear rubber feet into holes I tapped on the bottom of these extrusions.

 # Bed Assembly

 I assembled the bed using the stock plate option.
 Use care when tightening the screws that hold the LM12UU bearings. `ZCL` is easy to crack.
 I reused the lead screw nut from the Ender 3.
 It was not an exact match to the mounting patter on the printed arms.
 As a result, I needed use some M2 bolts and a nut to secure it.
+I will be replacing this particular nut.

 ## Mounting the Bed Assembly